hqwrong/game-robot/README.md

     python main.py test/config.py

-Now you've got a client to interact, try to type `addone 1` or `echo hello` to play around.
+Now you've got a client to interact, try to type `addone 1` or `echo "hello"` to play around.